scoulomb/sample-maven-app/README.md

 The default lifecycle has those phases https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html#maven-phases

+Note a higher phase includes a previous phase.

 From pom file comment we can see that

 - For jar binding default lifecycle phase and plugin bindings can be found here: